DJSeb/kernel-shark-sebanek-gh-mirror/README.md

         - `src` <= All source code of the plugin
         - `doc` <= Doxygen configuration and documentation files
         - Other files include: `CMakeLists.txt`
-    - `KS_fork` <= Link to a GitHub repository hosting a GitHub fork of the main KernelShark repository
+    - `KS_fork` <= Submodule, a link to a GitHub repository hosting a GitHub fork of the main KernelShark repository

 ## Project status

-Developing Stacklook plugin's basics.
+Making documentation.

 ### NPRG045 general tasks